top of page

 🟰Extremely happy and joyful.

-In the 1950s classification, the highest cloud, known as cloud nine, was the cumulonimbus, which is linked to intense joy because of its lofty and impressive nature.
+This expression originates from cloud categorisation.
+In the 1950s, the highest cloud, cumulonimbus, was classified as cloud nine and is associated with intense joy due to its lofty and impressive nature.

 Example Usage: